+Individual personnel shall be specifically designated to the four roles defined in Section 5.2.1, Trusted Roles.
 Individuals may only assume one of the Officer, Administrator, and Auditor roles, but any individual may assume the Operator role.
-The CA, CMS and RA software and hardware shall identify and authenticate its subscribers and shall ensure that no user identity can assume both an Administrator and an Officer role, assume both the Administrator and Auditor roles, or assume both the Auditor and Officer roles.
+The CA, CMS and RA software and hardware shall identify and authenticate its users and shall ensure that no user identity can assume both the Administrator and the Officer roles, assume both the Administrator and Auditor roles, or assume both the Auditor and Officer roles.
 No individual shall have more than one identity.